tldr-pages/tldr/pages/linux/lnav.md

 `lnav {{ssh}} {{user}}@{{host1.example.com}}:{{/var/log/syslog.log}}`

-- Validate log format of log files against the configuration and report any errors:
+- Validate the format of log files against the configuration and report any errors:

 `lnav -C {{path/to/log_directory}}`